3dem/relion/README.md

 If RELION is useful in your work, please cite our papers.

-The more comprehensive documentation of RELION is stored [here](https://relion.readthedocs.io/).
+Comprehensive documentation of RELION and tutorials are stored [here](https://relion.readthedocs.io/).

 ## Installation